team467/team467.github.io/content/programs/fll/fll-fall-program/index.md

 ---

 ## Shrewsbury Robotics Program
-### Update for returning Shrewbury Robotics students & parents
+### Update for returning Shrewsbury Robotics students & parents

 We have made a number of changes to the program for the 2024 season.
-These changes includes a new start date which now aligns with the  _FIRST_ release date for the program in August.
+These changes include a new start date which now aligns with the  _FIRST_ release date for the program in August.

 We also expect parents/guardians to be the primary team coaches.
 Student team members will be formed into teams which will primarily mentored and supervised by coaches comprised of their own guardians.
 This change allows Shrewsbury Robotics to help more teams and as such will make the program far more sustainable.